dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### Arrays.compare and Arrays.mismatch
-These 2 functions are used to compare 2 arrays and found their common prefix.
+These 2 functions are used to compare 2 arrays and found their common prefix:
+* `mismatch` - find common prefix (where arrays differ):
+  * -1 - if arrays identical
+  * positive value - index of first non-matching element
+* `compare` - (how arrays differ):
+  * 0 - if arrays identical
+  * mismatch at `i` - result of comparing elements of this index
+  * if one is subarray - the difference of length
 ```java
 import java.util.Arrays;
 import java.util.stream.Collectors;